Cynthia-mbesa/alx-system_engineering-devops/0x00-shell_basics/README.md

- What’s in there? this script Display the contents list of your current directory There is no place like home. this script changes the working directory to the user’s home directory The long format. this script Display current directory contents in a long format
+ What’s in there? this script Display the contents list of your current directory There is no place like home. this script changes the working directory to the user’s home directory The long format. this script Display current directory contents in a long format Hidden files. this script Display current directory contents, including hidden files (starting with .).
+Use the long format